jennybc/purrr-tutorial/README.md

 # purrr-tutorial

-Source for an R Markdown website:
+Source for an R Markdown website for learning how to use [purrr](http://purrr.tidyverse.org):

 <https://jennybc.github.io/purrr-tutorial>

-Tutorial initially created for [2016-08-12 meeting](https://github.com/minisciencegirl/studyGroup/issues/131) of the Vancouver R Study Group.